mattwalmsley/financial-modelling/quant-library/documentation/2_interest-rates.md

 ## SONIA

-- The Sterling Overnight Index Average (SONIA) will replace LIBOR as the risk free rate for short-term borrowing in the sterling sector.
+- The Sterling Overnight Index Average (SONIA) will replace LIBOR as the risk free rate for short-term borrowing in the GBP sector.
 - Based on actual transactions unlike LIBOR, with daily transactions in the market totalling 40 billion GBP (April 2021).
 - SONIA has no term structure (overnight only) so provides minimal credit risk exposure even though it is based on unsecured transactions.
 - Published since 1997 with the Bank of England taking responsibility for the rate in 2016.